THE BINA GREENE METHOD: 5 MINUTE LAYOUTS

-I care about photography and whenever I had an average photo to scrapbook it sure did not get any better by burying it in scrapbook elements.
+I care about photography and whenever I have a below average photo to scrapbook it sure does not get any better by burying it in scrapbook elements.
 Rather, the contrary is the case: the perfect graphics highlight the shortcomings of the photography in quite an obvious manner.
 The photo is really the element memory keeping is fostered around.
 So in order to get the best photo possible, I make the best photo I can when I make it and not in post.
 But often enough, the worst photos make the best memories and photo editing is a topic that has to be dealt with one way or the other.

 2. USE 3 PIECES OF SUPPLIES ONLY

 plus your photo and your text.
 So that can be 3 papers or 2 papers and 1 ellie and so on.
 Wordart is a fantastic element for 5 minute pages.

 to 3 fonts max better yet 2 or 1.

 There are font hyperfamilies available for free personal use that let you come up with incredibly looking copy generated from one font family alone.